About Red Lake County

 Courts & Case Records

-Red Lake County is served by Minnesota's Ninth Judicial District Court, with the Red Lake County Courthouse located at 124 Langevin Avenue NW, Red Lake Falls, MN 56750.
-The court can be reached at (218) 253-2598.
-The District Court has general jurisdiction over all civil, criminal, family, juvenile, and probate matters arising in Red Lake County.
+Red Lake County is served by Minnesota's Ninth Judicial District Court, with Red Lake County Courthouse located at 124 Langevin Avenue NW, Red Lake Falls, MN 56750.
+The court can be contacted through the office’s website.
+Red Lake County Court has general jurisdiction over all civil, criminal, family, juvenile, and probate matters arising in Red Lake County.
 This includes felony and gross misdemeanor criminal cases, civil matters exceeding small claims limits, divorce and family law proceedings, juvenile delinquency and child protection matters, and estate administration.

 - Case information and court records can be accessed through Minnesota's statewide system, though in-person requests can be made at the Court Administrator's office in Red Lake Falls.